 We have or are involved in projects in Mongolia and Tajikistan.
-In addition, we own shares of Petromanas Energy Inc., which is involved in oil and gas activities in Albania, and shares of South Petroleum Company, which is involved in a project in the Kyrgyz Republic.
-We focus in oil and gas exploration and are represented in a limited number of countries in Asia and South-eastern Europe.
-As a result, we will likely be impacted more acutely by factors affecting our industry or the regions in which we operate.
+In addition, we own shares of Petromanas Energy Inc., which is involved in oil and gas activities in Albania, France and Australia, and shares of South Petroleum Company, which is involved in a project in the Kyrgyz Republic.
+Our focus on a limited number of countries in Asia and South-eastern Europe presents the risk that we could be impacted more acutely by factors affecting these regions, and in particular factors in these regions that affect our industry.